doctorfree/nvim-lazyman/README.md

 ### Custom configurations

+Lazyman includes support for several `Custom` Neovim configurations.
+These can be installed with `lazyman -Y` or through the `lazyman` menu system.

 To install and initialize a Neovim configuration not supported out-of-the-box by Lazyman, use the `-C url` and `-N nvimdir` options to `lazyman`.
 After the installation and initialization completes, set the `NVIM_APPNAME`